What Is Progressive Overload?

 - How many reps you complete

 By using the same band combinations workout to workout, tension variations become consistent background noise—just like slight form differences in traditional lifting.
+For more tips on logging your resistance band workouts, see how to track resistance band workouts.

 Two Ways to Progressive Overload with Resistance Bands